DHTMLX/docs-suite/docs/popup/api/popup_attach_method.md

 ```

 @params:
-- component 	string|object		the name or object of a component
+- name 	string|object		the name or object of a component
 - config		object	    		optional, the configuration settings of a component

 @returns: